-Once you have model and routes in place and constrained, the last piece of the puzzle is to write a function that takes both as arguments and returns the HTML string (lazy bytestring, to be exact).
+Once you have model and routes in place and constrained, the last piece of the puzzle is to write a function that takes both as arguments and returns file content (lazy bytestring, to be exact) to generate.
 This function can be as simple as the following:

 Of course we want it to be real, by using our model value, as well as generate the HTML based on the route.
-We will also use the blaze-html library to make writing HTML in Haskell palatable (see also the layout helper).
+We will also use the blaze-html library to make writing HTML in Haskell palatable.
 A more realistic starting point (if not the finishing product) would be:

 Note that Ema provides a